Superman: Whatever Happened to the Man of Tomorrow?: Legacy

 During the 1990s, Alan Moore revisited many of the themes of the story in the comic Supreme, originally created by Rob Liefeld as a pastiche of Superman.
 Displeased with the rebooted Superman by John Byrne, and his own comics revisionism from the 80s, Moore decided to recreate the imaginative range of the original Superman mythos with Supreme.

 The story's title was homaged in Neil Gaiman's 2009 "Batman: Whatever Happened to the Caped Crusader?".
 Writer Grant Morrison, at the time, was placing many of the Silver Age elements of Batman's history back into continuity.
 Similar to Whatever Happened to the Man of Tomorrow?, there was to be a change in the status quo of the Batman titles where the original Batman, Bruce Wayne, had apparently been killed and was being replaced by Dick Grayson.
 Gaiman's story was meant to serve as a memorial to the original Batman and was set at Batman's funeral.
 Similarly to the Superman story, the Batman story appeared in the two main Batman titles at the time and were published in a month before a short break on all Batman titles for the publication of the limited series "Batman: Battle for the Cowl".

+“Whatever Happened to the Man of Tomorrow?” was also being used as an inspiration by James Gunn for his 2025 film "Superman", set in the DC Universe.